-Results for Project-Out Gauss-Newton algorithms are reported on Figure 8.
-We can observe that, there is significant drop in terms of fitting accuracy for Inverse and Bidirectional algorithms with respect to their SSD versions, 8a and Table 8e.
-As expected, the Forward algorithm achieves virtually the same results as its SSD counterpart.
-The Asymmetric algorithm obtains similar accuracy to that of the best performing SSD algorithms.
+Results for Project-Out Gauss-Newton algorithms are reported on Fig. 8.
+We can observe that, there is significant drop in terms of fitting accuracy for Inverse and Bidirectional algorithms with respect to their SSD versions, Fig. 8a, e.
+As